AnalystGian/Python_Projects/1. Simple Linear Regression/README.txt

-SIMPLE LINEAR REGRESSION
+### SIMPLE LINEAR REGRESSION

-Hello and welcome to this hands-on guided project on simple linear regression for the absolute beginner.
+Hello and welcome to this hands-on guided project on simple linear regression.
 In simple linear regression, we predict the value of one variable Y based on another variable X. X is called the independent variable and Y is called the dependent variable.
 This guided project is practical and directly applicable to many industries.

-Learning Objectives
+### PROJECT OBJECTIVES
 Perform data cleaning, feature engineering and visualization Build, train and test a simple linear regression model in Sklearn Understand the theory and intuition behind simple linear regression models

-Project Structure:
+### PROJECT STRUCTURE:

 This hands on project is divided into following tasks: